sd17fall/softdes.web/_assignments/mini-project-3-text-mining.md

 ## A Note on Time Management

-This project is divided into *three parts*, but they are all do on *the same day*.
+This project is divided into *three parts*, but they are all due on *the same day*.

 You are of course encouraged to start early and work often.
 Beyond that, we have some advice that may not be intuitive: